We often want to know what “started it.” We want to know what is the chicken and what is the egg.

 Let’s act, and let others decide if we are the chicken or the egg.
 Both are good and necessary.

-Our toolkit, Potluck for Democracy, is a great place to start.
+Our toolkit, The Potluck Project, is a great place to start.
 You can find it here: https://pathstounderstanding.org/get-involved/potluck/